stakater/Reloader/docs/Helm2-to-Helm3.md

 # Helm2 to Helm3 Migration

-Follow below mentioned instructions to migrate reloader from Helm2 to Helm3
+Follow below mentioned instructions to migrate Reloader from Helm2 to Helm3

-## Instrcutions:
+## Instructions:

-There are 3 steps involved in migrating the reloader from Helm2 to Helm3.
+There are 3 steps involved in migrating the Reloader from Helm2 to Helm3.

 ### Step 1:

 Install the helm-2to3 plugin

 ```bash